How to Handle the Emotional Rollercoaster of Coronavirus Stress

 “Many people feel like they’re sort of holding their breath and waiting for it to be over,” she says.
 “But you’ve got to keep going and enjoy the moments that are happening now instead of putting everything on hold until this is over because it could be a while.
 We need to do our best to keep living, enjoy every day and find the things that do make you happy every day.”

 Getting out and about is a good way to burn off some of that stress and get some other benefits, too.
-“The weather is good and Vitamin D is really helpful for boosting your mood and reducing stress hormones, too,” Dr. Albers says.
+Yes, it’s turning colder, but as long as you layer up even if just for a walk, there’s still a benefit.
+“The Vitamin D is really helpful for boosting your mood and reducing stress hormones, too,” Dr. Albers says.

-It can be as easy as tending to your garden, hanging out in your yard or even running and exercising — just be sure to practice proper social distancing guidelines.
+Even in the fall and winter it can be as easy as going for a nature walk, hanging out by a fire pit or running and exercising — just be sure to bundle up as necessary and practice proper social distancing guidelines.

 A common piece of advice from experts during the pandemic has been to monitor and limit your own exposure to news about the pandemic, both in terms of how much time you spend on it and where you get your information from.